burtonageo/cargo-bundle/Readme.md

  To start using `cargo bundle`, you should create a `Bundle.toml` file in the root directory of your project, next to the `Cargo.toml` file.
 Your `Bundle.toml` describes various attributes of the generated bundle, such as its name, icon, description, copyright, as well as any packaging scripts you need to generate extra data.
 The full manifest format is described below.
+Note that by default, `cargo-bundle` will look at your `Cargo.toml` for information such as your package version and description to avoid repeating yourself, but this can be overridden.

 ## Bundle manifest format